 Operation: United Republic of Tanzania

 By clicking on the icons on the map, additional information is displayed.

-|2018 planning figures|
+|2020 planning figures|

-|85%||of primary school-aged Burundian refugee children will be enrolled in primary school|
+|95%||of primary school-aged children enrolled in school|

-|26||liters of potable water will be available per person per day|
+|21||liters of potable water per person per day made available|

 People of Concern